 The FCRA allows creditors and debt collectors to amend what they have reported to the credit bureaus.
 This is the process that allows them to correct errors when they happen.
-However, the FCRA stipulates that credit furnishers must report information accurately.
+However, the FCRA stipulates that data furnishers must report information accurately.
 So, pay for delete skirts a legal line.
 You legally incurred the collection account.
-Thus, you legally incurred the credit report penalty that comes with it.
+Thus, you legally incurred the negative credit report item that it generates.

 By the strict letter of the law, credit bureaus can decide to bar a debt collector from accessing and consumer credit files, if they are found to be providing false information.
 In this case, reporting that there wasn’t a collection account could be considered falsifying information.
 So, collection agencies can hurt their business by granting you pay for delete.

 If it does, you have no legal recourse because the collection account was reported accurately.
 So, you can end up paying a higher percentage of your balance to get pay for delete, only to lose that benefit later.
 And there’s nothing you can do to get it or the extra money you paid the collection agency back.

 This depends on your goals.
 If you’re using debt settlement, your goal is usually to get out of debt as quickly as possible, for the least amount possible.
 Your credit score often isn’t a big concern, because your score has already been dinged by delinquent payments and collection accounts.
 It’s the old adage that you can’t fall off the floor.
 If your credit is already low, then a few more negative items aren’t going to affect it that much more.